MinseungKo/Deterministic_and_probabilistic_forecasting_of_wind_power_generation_and_ramp_rate_with_expectation/README.md

 # System Requirements
 ## Hardware
 This code was tested on a computer system with an AMD Ryzen-7 3700X 3.60-GHz CPU and NVIDIA GeForce RTX 2080 SUPER GPU.
 GPU is highly recommended for running this code.
-For the computer without GPU, please remove the GPU-related code such as with tf.device('/gpu:0).
+For the computer without GPU, please remove the GPU-related code, such as with tf.device('/gpu:0).
 ## Software
 ### OS
 This code was implemented in *Windows 10*.
 The conda-based virtual jupyter notebook environment is used for the testing.
 With adequate version control, this code may be able to be implemented in *Linux*.